Temporal dynamics of music and language: Parkinson's disease

 Individuals with Parkinson's disease experience gait and postural disorders caused by decreased dopamine in the brain.
 One of hallmarks of this disease is shuffling gait, where the individual leans forward while walking and increases his speed progressively, which results in a fall or contact with a wall.
 Parkinson's patients also have difficulty in changing direction when walking.
 The principle of increased dopamine in music therapy would therefore ease parkinsonian symptoms.
 These effects were observed in Ghai's study of various auditory feedback cues wherein patients with Parkinson's disease experience increased walking speed, stride length as well as decreased cadence.

 Huntington's disease

-Huntington's disease affects a persons movement, cognitive as well as psychiatric functions which severely affects his or her quality of life.
+Huntington's disease affects a person's movement, cognitive as well as psychiatric functions which severely affects his or her quality of life.
 Most commonly, patients with Huntington's Disease most commonly experience chorea, lack of impulse control, social withdrawal and apathy.
 Schwarz et al. conducted a review over the published literature concerning the effects of music and dance therapy to patients with Huntington's disease.
 The fact that music is able to enhance cognitive and motor abilities for activities other than those of music related ones suggests that music may be beneficial to patients with this disease.
 Although studies concerning the effects of music on physiologic functions are essentially inconclusive, studies find that music therapy enhances patient participation and long term engagement in therapy which are important in achieving the maximum potential of a patient's abilities.